Alan Ritchson: Films

-Movie credits include a role in the 2006 film The Butcher, as well as a minor role in 2009's Fired Up!
-In 2007, director Robert Zemeckis used Ritchson for his facial image, physique and movement for actor Ray Winstone of the title character of Beowulf.
+His movie credits include a role in the 2006 film The Butcher, as well as a minor role in 2009's Fired Up!
+In 2007, director Robert Zemeckis used Ritchson for his facial image, physique, and in movement for actor Ray Winstone of the title character of Beowulf.

 Ritchson portrayed Gloss, a tribute in the 75th Hunger Games, in The Hunger Games: Catching Fire (2013).
 Ritchson also portrayed Raphael in Teenage Mutant Ninja Turtles, a reboot to the Teenage Mutant Ninja Turtles film series after the four previous films.
 Ritchson would later criticize producers of the new TMNT live-action films, claiming they mistreated him and other actors portraying the turtles during and after filming.

-He returned to his role as Thad Castle in the Blue Mountain State movie, Blue Mountain State: The Rise of Thadland.
+He returned to the role of Thad Castle in the Blue Mountain State movie, Blue Mountain State: The Rise of Thadland.
 Ritchson co-starred in Rooster Teeth Production's first feature-length movie—the science fiction comedy Lazer Team in January 2016.
 He also played a medium role in The Wedding Ringer.

 In 2018, Ritchson was announced as the director, co-writer, and producer of Dark Web: Cicada 3301, a comedy-thriller film inspired by the eponymous organization.
-He also co-starred as an NSA agent.
-The film will be the first original project of Phreaker Films, a film fund run by Ritchson.
+He also co-starred in it as an NSA agent.
+The film is the first original project of Phreaker Films, a film fund run by Ritchson.
 The rights for Dark Web: Cicada 3301 were acquired by Lionsgate in 2020, who released the film digitally on March 12, 2021.
+In 2022, he joined the cast of Fast X.

+In 2024, Ritchson appeared in Jon Gunn's drama movie Ordinary Angels, written by Meg Tilly and Kelly Fremon Craig, as well as in Guy Ritchie's The Ministry of Ungentlemanly Warfare, an action comedy film.

 Other work

-Other projects include an independent album called This Is Next Time, released in late 2005 and appearing in a Russian commercial for Orbit gum.

-Ritchson also appears in a web series entitled, Enormous Friends with his Blue Mountain State co-star, Rob Ramsay.
+Other projects include an independent album called This Is Next Time, released in late 2005, and appearing in a Russian commercial for Orbit gum.
+Ritchson appears in a web series titled Enormous Friends with his Blue Mountain State co-star, Rob Ramsay.

+He supports the development of Christian films in Hollywood.

 Personal life

-Ritchson resides in Florida with his wife Catherine and their three children.
-Ritchson has spoken openly about his struggles with bipolar disorder.